TDA357 / DIT621 Databases

 The course is organised as followed:

-- Obligatory programming assignment usually carried out in pairs;
+- Obligatory programming assignments usually carried out in pairs;

 - Supervised work in programming class ("lab session"), a few slots per week;